 Bold kitchens are all the rage right now.
 Homeowners are installing chic stainless steel appliances, dramatic lighting fixtures, and the big one: painted and stained cabinets.
 Sure, you can order new cabinetry and shell out a large chunk of cash, but why not take a shot at revamping your current cabinets?
 By painting and staining kitchen cabinets on your own, you can achieve the bold look you’re going for and save your money for a fancy blender or pressure cooker.
+Staining kitchen cabinets can help you achieve the look you’ve always dreamed of at an affordable price!
 Painting and staining may seem like a daunting task, but Reno Paint Mart can provide all the materials and knowledge you’ll need to get the job done and show it off at your next dinner party.

 How to Paint Kitchen Cabinets